-Blueberry Zucchini Snack Cake with Lemon Buttercream combines the best of summer into one delicious treat, and since blueberries, zucchini, and lemons are available all year round, you never have to go without this yummy cake!
+Blueberry Zucchini Snack Cake with Lemon Buttercream is an easy snack cake combines the best of summer into one delicious treat, but since blueberries, zucchini, and lemons are available all year round, you never have to go without this yummy cake!

 When it comes right down to it, we food bloggers are just as susceptible to gorgeous Pinterest photos as anybody, maybe more.
 Lots of my food cravings start out as random pins that float innocently across my screen.
 You might have seen I am Baker’s cake around, it’s a stunner.
-The mere thought of a zucchini cake with blueberries and a lemon buttercream just about sent me into a tailspin of anticipation.
 I keep a little queue of recipes that I want to make and this one kept inching its way up to the top until finally I couldn’t resist.

 Instead of using round cake pans, I baked the batter in my 9×13 USA pan, I love it, it’s got a wonderful heft to it, and cooks nice and evenly.
 I don’t like to bake in glass if I can avoid it because it tends to cook hot, and the edges can get overdone.
-I used this pan to bake my favorite Pecan Praline Pumpkin Cake, too, and I’m always thrilled with the results.
+I used this pan to bake my favorite Pecan Praline Pumpkin Cake and my Brown Sugar Peach Cake, too, and I’m always thrilled with the results.